-Tax-exempt funds are a smart way to reduce your income taxes, but they're not for everyone.
+Tax-exempt funds can be a smart way to reduce your income taxes, but they're not for everyone.

 Find out if you could be saving on taxes

 Who doesn't want a lighter tax bill?
 Although tax-exempt mutual funds usually produce lower yields, you generally don't have to pay federal taxes on earnings from tax-exempt money market and bond funds.
 And you can save even more if you live in a state that offers similar exemptions.

 But before you invest, ask yourself a few questions: